TobiasPSP/doneland_sources/Components/OpAmp/README.md

 ### Advantages
-Here are the key advantages why *MCP6002* is popular for DIY projects:
+These are some of the key advantages that make *MCP6002* a popular choice in DIY projects:

 * **Wide Operating Voltage Range:** it operates over a wide supply voltage range from 1.8V to 6.0V and thus supports both *3.3V* and *5V* microcontrollers.